 Bio: Jackson was a self-made man and champion of the common folk… even though he was the absolute richest man elected to office, ever.
 He fought the British during the aforementioned War of 1812 and won a significant victory during the Battle of New Orleans… after the war was already over?!
 He became the seventh President of the United States, because people wanted ‘an outsider’… and he was also kind of a terrible person.

 He was born in South Carolina, and at the age of ten, he and his brother fought off the British during the Revolution.
 Unfortunately, Andrew was captured and beaten, left half deaf with a scar across his face.
 At fourteen the war was over and he was an orphan.

-Despite the seriously shitty hand he’d been dealt, he grabbed the American dream by the balls and rose from poverty to prominence.
+Despite the seriously shitty hand he’d been dealt, he managed to grab a hold of the American dream and rose from poverty to prominence.
 Jackson eventually became a frontier lawyer and went West, beyond civilization, to claim the untamed land west of Tennessee.

 Now it’s worth mentioning that Andrew Jackson (of Jacksonville fame) was a scary man.
 His face is plastered across the $20 bill that you often wish you had in your wallet and he sorta looks like Dracula.
-He was notoriously known for fighting in about 14 or more duels throughout his life, typically over his wife Rachel allegedly being a whore, because you know real men settle their differences with pistols.
+He was notoriously known for fighting in about 14 or more duels throughout his life, typically over his wife Rachel, because you know real men settle their differences with pistols.
 You’ve gotta admit though, surviving that many duels is pretty hardcore, but also kind of sociopathic.